Beyond merely making you feel bad, being dehydrated may have a variety of negative side consequences.

 Accordingly, the heart has to work more in order to pump blood thus increasing the heart rate.
 The higher sodium content in a dehydrated bloodstream causes capillaries to close and blood pressure to increase.

-Dehydration and low blood pressure: What’s the catch?
+Dehydration and Low blood pressure: What’s the catch?

 Just like high blood pressure, dehydration can also cause low blood pressure.
 It is however not a very potential marker but if not paid attention to, can lead to detrimental outcomes.

-Dehydration can cause low blood pressure due to a decrease in blood volume.
+Dehydration can cause low blood pressure due to a decrease in blood volume (2).
+This can ultimately cause cell starvation (due to lack of nutrients and oxygen) resulting in fatigue and weakness.
 An adequate blood flow is essential to be able to reach all the body tissues.

 It is not really a very big deal to control your blood pressure if you know the smart steps and make your efforts.

-It is suggested that drinking at least 8-10 glasses of water every day to keep yourself hydrated is the ideal move to control your blood pressure.
+It is suggested that drinking at least 8 glasses of water every day to keep yourself hydrated is the ideal move to control your blood pressure.

 One of the most important changes you need to bring on is in your diet.
-Opt for a heart-healthy diet that is low in sugars and unhealthy fats, high in fiber, and a balance of all nutrients incorporated.
+Opt for a heart-healthy diet that is low in sugars and unhealthy fats, high in fibre, and a balance of all nutrients incorporated.
 Some good heart-healthy foods are-

 With high blood pressure comes the need of keeping your body active and working.
 Include at least 30 minutes of daily early morning physical exercise in your routine.